Juicy2b/IoT-LNU-sommarkurs/README.md

 For the setup I used OpenMV to flash (install latest firmware of MicroPython) on the arduino board and to code it I used the Thonny IDE.
 OpenMV was used because I heard some people having trouble finding the device with Thonny.
 A Datacake account was made in order to visualize the data.

+Regarding time, I spent about 3 hours trying to understand how it works and getting everything together.
+It would be possible to follow tutorials and put it together very fast but understandong how it works and trying things out is a lot more fun and feels like a better way of learning.
+I want to be able to keep building different devices in the future and I definetly feel like I know what to do after this course.
+The TA's have been super helpful with a lot of knowledge within the field.

 #### Assembly

 The assembly was pretty straight forward with the breadboard and jumper wires.
 I only installed a temperature meter and the circuit diagram can be found in the image below: